AFFANSK01/AFFANSK01/README.md

 ### Glad to see you here!
 <img align="right" width="100" alt="" src="assets/rzp.gif" />

-Frontend skilled developer👨🏻‍💻 from India having experience in developing range of web applications and specialization in creating the user interface and user experience of websites.
+Frontend & Backend skilled developer👨🏻‍💻 from India having experience in developing range of web applications and specialization in creating the user interface and user experience of websites.
 I'm a passionate learner who's always willing to learn and work across technologies💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm deep into Web 🕸️ Development.

 If you have opportunity where I can contribute and help your organization to grow.
 Let's connect 🚀